nsrau/azure-docs.it-it/articles/storage/storage-manage-access-to-resources.md

     // read/write access to the container for 10 hours.
     blobPermissions.SharedAccessPolicies.Add("mypolicy", new SharedAccessBlobPolicy()
     {
-       // To ensure SAS is valid immediately, don't set start time.
+       // To ensure SAS is valid immediately, don’t set start time.
        // This way, you can avoid failures caused by small clock differences.
        SharedAccessExpiryTime = DateTime.UtcNow.AddHours(10),
        Permissions = SharedAccessBlobPermissions.Write |